HARTFORD, CT (WFSB) -- As the state continues to recover from the coronavirus pandemic, the state is taking a paused ahead of 'Phase 3.'

 Face masks/coverings will also be worn at all times during both Phase 2 and Phase 3, and social distancing would still be encouraged.

-Phase 3 would happen four weeks after Phase 2, and would include the reopening of:
+Phase 3 was supposed to happen four weeks after Phase 2, but it's not now.
+When it happens, it'll include the reopening of:

 The Reopen CT Advisory Group and Gov. Lamont said they will continue to monitor several risk factors as the state continues the phases, including a second surge of outbreak, testing statuses, contact tracing, PPE supplies, and more.